SamuelMelian/DAS-G01-2025/Iteration-3/Decisions/0007 – route-optimization-algorithm-selection.md

 ### Positive Consequences

 * The system can evolve easily as new algorithms are introduced.
-* Teams can work in parallel on different strategies without conflicts.
+* Strategies can evolve in parallel when the shared interface remains stable.
 * Testing and debugging are simplified because each algorithm is isolated.